-Std. # Standard Language Primary Citations Comprehension and Collaboration SL 1b.
-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly.
-Follow agreed- upon rules for discussions (e.g., gaining the floor in respectful ways, listening to others with care, speaking one at a time about the topics and texts under discussion).
+Std.# Standard Language Primary Citations Comprehension and Collaboration SL.3.1 Engage effectively in a rang others' ideas and expressin e of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on g their own clearly.
+SL.3.1b Follow agreed-upon rules for discussions (e.g., gaining the floor in respectful ways, listening to others with care, speaking one at a time about the topics and texts under discussion).
 All lesson components involve active participation and instruction is highly interactive, often engaging several senses simultaneously.
 Each student actively engages in every lesson activity and lesson component and works both independently and collaboratively to apply decoding and encoding skills.
 Teachers are directed to identify and rotate student leaders for various lesson activities.
 Students must follow conventional rules for discussions, ask questions to check their understanding, show their understanding of what has been taught, and ask and answer questions from the presenter.
 See Learning Activity Overview Section pages 31-70.
 See also the Introduction pages 1-30.
-SL 1c.
-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly.
-Ask questions to check understanding of information presented, stay on topic, and link their comments to the remarks of others.
-SL 1d.
-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly.
+SL.3.1c Ask questions to check understanding of information presented, stay on SL.3.1d topic, and link their comments to the remarks of others.
 Explain their own ideas and understanding in light of the discussion.
-SL 3.
-Ask and answer questions about information from a speaker, offering appropriate elaboration and detail.
+SL.3.3 Ask and answer questions about information from a speaker, offering appropriate elaboration and detail.